 - Secured a Department of Health Biotechnology Grant for a medical research and advocacy nonprofit organization.

 - Assisted a healthy food nonprofit in receiving Supplemental Education Nutrition Education Program Education (SNAP-Ed) funding.

-- Obtained funding through the Redevelopment Assistance Capital Program (RCAP) for a drug and alcohol recovery center, a former military installation, and the nation’s largest visitor center.
+- Obtained funding through the Redevelopment Assistance Capital Program (RCAP) for a drug and alcohol recovery center, a former military installation, an apprenticeship training center, and the nation’s largest visitor center.

 - Assisted a municipal transportation authority in securing Alternative Energy Grant funding for electronic vehicles and charging stations.

-- Secured a Commission on Crime and Delinquency Grant for a mentoring nonprofit.
+- Secured a Pennsylvania Commission on Crime and Delinquency Grant for a mentoring nonprofit.